Information on the cost of attending the Scripps Institution of Oceanography may be found on the UCSD Current Students website.

 UCSD Graduate Funding Blog - Dedicated to finding, acquiring, and administrating graduate school funding at UC San Diego.

-UCSD Office of Graduate Studies Financial Support - Provides information on UCSD teaching and research assistant employment, fellowships, traineeships, taxes, UCSD-sponsored fellowships, as well as other information helpful to students regarding their funding.
+UCSD Graduate Division Financial Support - Provides information on UCSD teaching and research assistant employment, fellowships, traineeships, taxes, UCSD-sponsored fellowships, as well as other information helpful to students regarding their funding.

 Science Careers - From the journal Science, provides a listing of grants, fellowships and financial support search engines.